 What happens when you’re just not in love?
 When you’re bored to tears and the thought of continuing like this makes you miserable?
+When you start to doubt whether you really are twin flames or soul mates?
 Or you feel like you’re trapped?
 Or you wish he would be the one to just pull the trigger and cause the breakup, so you both could move on to find people you actually love?
 Or if he loves you so much and you just aren’t feeling it– but you don’t want to hurt him?

 It just isn’t true.

 Rather than wait for someone we are totally in love with, someone who gives us exactly what we need (whether we like it or not), someone who challenges us, supports us and loves us back unconditionally-we get scared.

 We treat love like a game of musical chairs, and when the music stops everyone scrambles to the closest chair.
 Do you really want to be the girl, so worried she’ll miss a chair completely that you’re willing to settle for the closest one?

 While yes, there are plenty of men out there that are cheaters; there are also plenty of them that are not.
 Just because a man hasn’t strayed outside of your relationship doesn’t mean he’s your soul mate.
 It’s really not that hard to not cheat (trust me, I know) and using fidelity as a baseline for your relationship means you really need to raise your standards.